 The funds of CIDS realized by means of donations or subsidies, grants, contributions shall solely be utilized for the promotion of the objectives and business of the Association.
 Surplus amounts shall be invested in an approved bank or banks or undertaking of the government as determined by the Governing Council and it shall be operated by the President jointly with Treasurer or Secretary.
 No part of the funds shall be invested in speculative activities.

 - The general body (Annual) Meeting of CIDS shall be held every year.

 - The notice of the general body meeting shall be sent to all members of the society so as to reach them at least 7 days before the date of the meetings.

-- The quorum for the general body meeting shall be half of the total members on roll.
-In the absence of a quorum, the meeting shall be adjourned day not less than a week later, and if on the day on which the meeting is adjourned no quorum is obtained, the business shall be disposed of without a quorum.
+- The quorum for the general body meeting shall be 20 percent of the total Life Members on roll.
+In the absence of a quorum, the meeting shall be adjourned for 5 minutes and if still no quorum is obtained, the business listed shall be disposed of without a quorum.

 - Notice of any proposition to be moved shall be given by members in writing to the secretary at least 5 days prior to the meeting and the list of such propositions shall be notified to members at the Registered office of the society at least one day prior to the meeting.